 So while you may think that everyone has these huge, perfect walk-in closets, I promise you that you’re not alone if most of the closets in your home are the standard bar-across-the-top-and-one-shelf variety.
 And you know what?
-That kind of closet can work amazingly well with a few really simple organizing techniques.
+That kind of closet can work amazingly well with a few really simple closet organization ideas.
 Of course, you won’t hear about them from the organizational supply companies all that often because they’re cheap too! 🙂

 Get Rid of Stuff!

-I’ve always been a big fan of getting rid of stuff that just gets in the way and adds to my organizational to-do list, but I still find myself feeling like I need to “stock up” on all the just-in-case clothing items.
+I’ve always been a big fan of getting rid of stuff that just gets in the way and adds to my organizational to-do list.
+I do still find myself feeling like I need to “stock up” on all the just-in-case clothing items though sometimes.
 It’s silly and I hope that this time I’ve learned my lesson!
 One of the very best closet organization ideas is simply owning a reasonable number of clothing items for the number of bodies that you have to clothe.
 Which is one. 🙂

 Use Extra Shelves Sparingly!